Akinwale Arobieke: Indecent assault and witness intimidation

 Arobieke appeared in court on 22 November 2001, pleading not guilty to 50 counts of indecent assault and harassment against 14 teenage boys between February 1995 and September 2000.
 He was convicted of threatening behaviour and jailed for 30 months.

 Released in 2003, Arobieke resumed his activities and was quickly arrested and charged.
 During the course of the trial, 123 people were interviewed by police, including one family who were forced into witness protection as a result of threats from Arobieke.
 This led to Arobieke being additionally charged with witness intimidation.
-On 15 December 2003, he was jailed for six years by Preston Crown Court, pleading guilty to 15 counts of harassment and witness intimidation.
+On 15 December 2003, he was jailed for six years by Preston Crown Court, where he pleaded guilty to 15 counts of harassment and witness intimidation.
 A further 61 counts, mostly of indecent assault, were left on file.
-When sentencing Arobieke, judge Edward Slinger said, "You are a danger to young men and your behaviour is both strange and obsessive".
+In sentencing Arobieke, judge Edward Slinger said, "You are a danger to young men, and your behaviour is both strange and obsessive."
 After the case, Detective Superintendent Mike Dale said, "Over the years, Akinwale Arobieke has been persistent in his pursuit and harassment of a number of young men, instilling fear into them.
 We are pleased with the sentencing.
-Most importantly it's to the credit of the witnesses, who despite their fears and apprehensions, have remained steadfast and determined to see justice done and this man prosecuted to stop him from making other people's lives a misery".
+Most importantly it's to the credit of the witnesses, who despite their fears and apprehensions, have remained steadfast and determined to see justice done and this man prosecuted to stop him from making other people's lives a misery."